-- 32. Dr. Bain offers the following qualifications to Dr. Lee's statement with regard to 2013 and 2014 DAAs "that there are no discernible side effects" and no patient would undergo "any hardship": - (a) DAA drugs in 2013, simeprevir and sofosbuvir, were combined with pegylated interferon and ribavirin and so those treatment regimens did not avoid the side effects associated with pegylated interferon and ribavirin although the treatment duration was shorter; - (b) one of the DAA treatment combinations approved in 2014 known commonly as Holkira PAK (it is a combination of ombitasvir, dasabuvir, partitaprevir and a boosting agent called ritonavir) must be taken with ribavirin for patients with genotypes 1a (which is very common).
-When combined with ribavirin, the side effects of ribavirin are not avoided and are discernible; - (c) among the patients Dr. Bain treated with Harvoni and Holkira PAK, Dr. Bain has noted some patients experiencing side effects including mild to moderate fatigue, headache, insomnia, nausea, pruritis (itchiness), diarrhea and asthenia (lack of energy).
-The impact of the side effects is markedly less and the side effects do not generally impact day to day functioning compared to pegylated interferon and ribavirin, telaprevir or boceprevir regimes.
+- Dr. Lee does not believe there are discernible side effects associated with the DAAs approved in 2013 and 2014 or that there is a medical reason to suggest that any patient would undergo a hardship following either Holkira PAK or Harvoni treatment regimens.
+Dr. Lee notes that Holkira PAK may have to be supplemented with ribavirin when treating certain HCV genotypes.
+Dr. Lee believes that if some side effects result from the Holkira PAK regimen that might be avoided through the use of Harvoni, they nevertheless are minimal. - 28.
+Dr. Bain offers the following qualifications to Dr. Lee's statement with regard to 2013 and 2014 DAA drugs "that there are no discernible side effects" and no patient would undergo "any hardship": - (a) DAA drugs approved in 2013, simeprevir and sofosbuvir, were combined with pegylated interferon and ribavirin and so those treatment regimens did not avoid the side effects associated with pegylated interferon and ribavirin although the treatment duration was shorter; - (b) one of the DAA treatment combinations approved in 2014 known commonly as Holkira Pak (it is a combination of ombitasvir, dasabuvir, partitaprevir and a boosting agent called ritonavir) must be taken with ribavirin for patients with genotypes 1a (which is very common).
+When combined with ribavirin, the side effects of ribavirin are not avoided and are discernible;